 Implement on-demand or subscription-based evening service.
 This would increase service span—meeting the needs of early-morning or late-evening transit users—at a lower cost than expanding fixed-route service.
 [CCPT]

-Goal 4: Support Sustainability in Transportation
+Goal 4: Revise Subdivision and Land Development Regulations tosupport Sustainability in Transportation

 Objective 1: Implement targeted policy changes to make owning and operating an EV in Prince Frederick more attractive.

 Provide electric vehicle charging stations at all public facilities within the Town Center.
-Prioritize adding stations at the other county government office buildings, the two courthouses, Calvert Pines Senior Center, Calvert Library, and the College of Southern Maryland Prince Frederick Campus.
-[P&Z, EC]
+Prioritize adding stations at the other county government office buildings, the two courthouses, Calvert Pines Senior Center, Calvert Library Prince Frederick, and the College of Southern Maryland Prince Frederick Campus.
+[P&Z, ED]

 Require commercial and multifamily residential developments of a determined minimum size to include a certain number of electric vehicle charging stations per unit or square foot.
 [P&Z, PC, BOCC]

-Require new single-family homes to be “EV ready” by incorporating a dedicated electric line and outlet of sufficient voltage accessible from a garage, carport, or driveway such that an electric vehicle charging station may be added in the future.
-This outlet is typically a standard NEMA 14- 50 240-volt outlet.
-[P&Z, PC, BOCC]

 Objective 2: Scale back the maximum amount of parking that is required in new developments.

-8.4.2.1 Revise the zoning code to include form-based parking reductions, which would lower the number of required parking spaces if certain design elements were incorporated, such as locating parking behind rather than in front of a building.
+8.4.2.1 Revise the zoning ordinance to include form-based parking reductions, which would lower the number of required parking spaces if certain design elements were incorporated, such as locating parking behind rather than in front of a building.
 [P&Z, PC, BOCC]

 8.4.2.2.
 Require shared-parking reductions among multiple uses in a single development.
 Currently, the zoning ordinance optionally permits optional shared-parking and lays the reduction rates to be used for mixed-use developments.
 Developers could be required to use these reduced rates as the “minimum” basis for their parking maximum.
 [P&Z, PC, BOCC]

-8.4.2.3 Reduce the parking maximum from 125 percent to no more than 100 percent and require all spaces in excess of the minimum to be pervious.
+8.4.2.3 Reduce the parking maximum from 125% to no more than 100% and require all spaces in excess of the minimum to be pervious.
 [P&Z, PC, BOCC]

-8.4.2.4 Establish a county-administered “Parking Bank” or “Transfer of Parking Rights” program with multiple zones within the Town Center into which new developments and existing property owners could enter to share parking without needing to enter into individual shared-parking agreements.
-Existing property owners with excess spaces could sell credits for those spaces to the parking bank, and new developers could buy them at a rate less expensive than the cost of constructing new spaces; cross easements may be necessary.
-[P&Z, PC, BOCC]

-Goal 5: Create a More Practical and Equitable Approach to Managing Traffic Impacts from New Development.

-Objective 1: Eliminate Project-Specific Traffic Impact Studies & Mitigation Requirements

-8.5.1.1 Adopt the transportation network in Figures 5 and 7 as the future transportation network of the Town Center.
-[P&Z, PC, PW, BOCC]

-8.5.2.1 Restructure the current traffic impact analysis process and mitigation process.
-Require developers who add trips to the network—whether by a subdivision yielding one additional dwelling unit or the conversion of a commercial building to a more intensive use, for example—to pay a fee calculated based on a formula developed from designated future transportation network and growth forecast.
-Under this approach, fees could only be used for capital, multimodal improvements listed in the transportation element of the Town Center Master Plan.
-The cost of site access improvements to the benefit of a single development should remain as direct cost of the development.
-[P&Z, PW]
+8.4.2.4

+8.5.1.1 8.5.2.1